adamyg/mcwin32/mcwin32/doc/INSTALL.md

     From the source root, a suitable environment can be setup using the one of the following dependent on the desired toolchain, were ``C:\Watcom`` is the toolchain installation directory.

-      * owcsetenv - Open Watcom 1.9
+      * owcconfig- Open Watcom 1.9
-      * owc20setenv - Open Watcom 2.0
+      * owc20config - Open Watcom 2.0

   * From the root of the source directory perform the following: